GarrettCoffer/NSS-capstone-project/README.md

 - Weather does have an impact on the nature of police calls
   - Precipitation decreases theft, but increases vehicle accidents, hazards, and disorderly conduct
   - Days with 4 or more storm hours see a more extreme shift of increased vehicle accidents, hazards, and disorderly conduct
-  - Temperature extremes decrease the frequency of police calls
+  - Temperature extremes somewhat decrease the frequency of police calls
 - The recent storm on April 5 generated a lot of emergency calls, mostly from downed power lines and trees.
 There were more emergency calls during the single highest-impact hour than there are on average for an entire day